ezcg/loginreactjs/README.md

+Login in with Google Identity and React v18.

+Users can have roles with permissions: admin, moderator, user, banned.

 **Set up google credentials for project.**

 In the Credentials section of the Google Developer Console, create an OAuth Client ID credential of type Web Application.